 You will be invited back for follow up after 3 months and 1 year, where you will be asked about any medical problems or admissions to hospital since you joined the study and how you are recovering.
 You will also be asked to do some memory tests and be fitted for 24 hours with a BP monitor that records BP every 30 minutes during the day and hourly at night.
-If you had an MRI scan at your 1st visit, you will have an MRI of the brain at your final follow up.
+You will have another MRI of the brain at the 1 year follow up.